axtegenarnoldt/music-quiz/README.md

 ### Media
 <ul>
-<li>Social media links was taken from the Love Running project.
+<li>Social media links are taken from the Love Running project.
 </ul>

 ### Content